 Circumcision service has to secure funding

-WATERFORD NEWS, Waterford, County Waterford, Ireland, Friday, 23 January 2004.
+News Waterford News (Waterford, County Waterford, Ireland).
+Friday, 23 January 2004.

-By Aileen Mulhall
+Aileen Mulhall

-A REPORT has recommended that circumcisions of male babies for religious or cultural grounds be carried out at Waterford Regional Hospital, but the new service won’t be introduced until it secures Department of Health funding.
+A REPORT has recommended that circumcisions of male babies for religious or cultural grounds be carried out at Waterford Regional Hospital, but the new service wont be introduced until it secures Department of Health funding.

-The report has been produced by an internal South Eastern Health Board committee set up following the tragic death of a 29 day-old baby Callis Osaghae in Waterford last August due to a botched illegal domestic circumcision.
+The report has been produced by an internal External link South Eastern Health Board committee set up following the tragic death of a 29 day-old baby Callis Osaghae in Waterford last August due to a botched illegal domestic circumcision.

 South Eastern Health Board spokesperson Audrey Lambourn said the Health Board will have to obtain funding for the new regional service before it can be introduced at Waterford Regional Hospital.